Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 > Its Really Important to use Version 4.0.0-RC11 because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)
 >
 > I only created this egg and tutorial, I am not able to be held responsible if anything goes wrong.
 I am not affiliatet with the Cloud Net team in any kind.
 Report bugs, that are not mentioned in this tutorial to them.
+>
+> If anything related to this egg should not work you can open an issue or contact me via [discord](https://discord.com/channels/@me/871699097915109416)

 # Pterodactyl
 This Pterodactyl Egg enables the use of CloudNet v4 the Installation and Setup Process is described below